2 min read

 Bajaj Finance FD is an ideal investment option for you, no matter what else you have in your investment portfolio.
 It helps you grow your principal without the risk of market fluctuations, so you can benefit from stability and assured returns.

-Bajaj Finance Fixed Deposit is one of the safest investment options that help you grow your savings.
-As the only Indian NBFC with an international rating of ‘BBB-’ by S&P Global, Bajaj Finance also carries the rating of FAAA/ Stable from CRISIL and MAAA (Stable) from ICRA investment is risk-free.
+Bajaj Finance Fixed Deposit is one of the safest investment options that can help you grow your savings.
+As the only Indian NBFC with an international rating of ‘BBB-’ by S&P Global, Bajaj Finance FD are AAA rated from financial agencies like CRISIL and ICRA.

 In addition to these high safety standards, you also get the flexibility to save monthly with deposits starting at Rs.
 5,000 per month with the Systematic Deposit Plan.